agravityio/agravity-public-csharp/docs/PublicCollectionSecureUploadApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicCollectionSecureUploadApi(Configuration.Default);
-            var id = id_example;  // string | The ID of the secure upload collection. var code = code_example;  // string | The API key to access this endpoint.
+            var id = "id_example";  // string | The ID of the secure upload collection. var code = "code_example";  // string | The API key to access this endpoint.
 (Alternative using header x-function-keys with same value)

             try
             {